Azure/trusted-signing-action/README.md

 endpoint: https://eus.codesigning.azure.net/
 ```

-The Azure Code Signing team is currently working with Azure to solve this problem.
+The Trusted Signing team is currently working with Azure to solve this problem.

 ### Authentication
 This Action performs authentication using [DefaultAzureCredential](https://learn.microsoft.com/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) which attempts a series of authentication methods in order.
 If one method fails, it will attempt the next one until authentication is successful.

-Each authentication method can be [disabled individually](https://github.com/Azure/azure-code-signing-action#exclude-credentials) so that no time is wasted attempting to authenticate with methods that will never pass.
+Each authentication method can be [disabled individually](https://github.com/Azure/trusted-signing-action#exclude-credentials) so that no time is wasted attempting to authenticate with methods that will never pass.

 For example, when authenticating with [EnvironmentCredential](https://learn.microsoft.com/dotnet/api/azure.identity.environmentcredential?view=azure-dotnet) specifically, disable the other credentials with the following inputs:
 ```yaml